 Moisture and Mould Prevention and Control Tips

 - When water leaks or spills occur indoors – ACT QUICKLY.
-If wet or damp materials or areas are dried 24-48 hours after a leak or spill happens, in most cases mould will not grow.
+If wet or damp materials or areas are dried 24-48 hours after a leak or spill happens, in most cases mould will not grow anywhere in Ireland

 - Clean and repair roof gutters regularly.

-- Keep indoor humidity low.
-If possible, keep indoor humidity below 60 percent (ideally between 30 and 50 percent) relative humidity.
+- Keep indoor humidity low in Irish apartment and house.
+If possible, keep indoor humidity below 60 percent (ideally between 40 and 50 percent) relative humidity.